sfmth/heirs-cheap-diy-bench-power-supply/README.md

 Use eeprom and adc for seven segment monitors

-Goddammit adding stm8s003f3 cheapest microcontroller with an adc
+Goddammit adding stm8s003f3 cheapest microcontroller with an adc for front panel control